FAQs

 Not only is midwifery safe for low risk families, but families are more likely to reflect positively on their pregnancy and birth experience.
 Midwives believe in a sharing of power and decision making.
 This leads to increased reports of their clients feeling in control, competent, and empowered.

-In other words... the majority of pregnant people fall in the category of "normal" and "low-risk" pregnancy.
+In other words... the majority of pregnancies fall in the category of "normal" and "low-risk.”
 And for those people, choosing midwifery care gives them the greatest chance of having a normal, uncomplicated birth and reduces the risk that they will have a cesarean delivery, even if they have to transfer their care to the hospital during labor.